LMOlivera/Learn-React-fast/README.md

 </p>

 React is fairly easy to understand and at this moment has an excellent reputation and a great community.
-It supports ES6 and can perform client-side as well as server side rendering.
+It supports [ES6](#ES6) and can perform [client-side as well as server-side rendering](#CSSR).

 **Note:** Represents View in Model-View-Controller architectural pattern, that means you will need more tools in the future to cover the Model and Controller part.